raspberrypilearning/generic-python-item-in-list/en/step_1.md

 print(direction)
 ```

-This loop will keep asking for a new direction until the user enters one that is in the list.
-Once they have entered a direction in the list, that direction will be printed.
+This loop will keep asking for a direction until the user enters one that is in the list.
+Once they have entered one of the directions given as options, that direction will be printed.